Dina-Albaghdadi/Front-end-School-Student-Registration-Interface/README.md

 # 📝 Project Overview
 * This project is a web-based interface for a **Student Management System** designed to digitize the student registration process.
 * It provides a structured and user-friendly electronic form to collect and manage academic and personal records.
-* The project was developed as a practical application for the **Web Technologies** course in Al-Azhar University-Gaza.
+* The project was developed as a practical application for the **Web Technologies** course at Al-Azhar University-Gaza.

 # 📸 Project Preview
 ![CUBED SMS Interface Preview](Interface/Project-preview.png)